FLCAC-admin/uslci-content/docs/release_info/press-release.md

 Additionally, please note that current and deleted datasets are always also available in an archive managed by NREL (wherein current and previous USLCI database versions are available) at the [USLCI Downloads Page](https://github.com/uslci-admin/uslci-content/blob/dev/docs/release\_info/release-downloads.md).

-Finally, please see the [How to Publish in the USLCI](https://github.com/uslci-admin/uslci-content/blob/dev/docs/submission\_handbook/02-how-to-publish-in-the-uslci.md) section in the USLCI Data Submission Guidelines and/or contact the contact the [USLCI Data Curator](mailto:Rebe.Feraldi@lac-group.com) if you have any data/metadata publishing goals for the next March 31, 2021 Spring release date.
+Finally, please see the [How to Publish in the USLCI](https://github.com/uslci-admin/uslci-content/blob/dev/docs/submission\_handbook/02-how-to-publish-in-the-uslci.md) section in the USLCI Data Submission Guidelines and/or contact the [USLCI Data Curator](mailto:Rebe.Feraldi@lac-group.com) if you have any data/metadata publishing goals for the next March 31, 2021 Spring release date.
 We look forward to hearing from you soon.

 ### A Note Regarding the US Electricity Baseline